Navigate

 Record Page (Most Common)

-Object API Name: The object type of the record you're opening
+Object API Name: The API name of the target object (e.g.,

 Object Page